codeslash21/git-bash/commands.md

 -  `git show [annotated tag name]` - to show tag message along with commit detail to which tag is associated with.
 -  `git tag -f tag_name commit_id` - to make a already existed tag floating, the tag will refer to the newly assigned commit id.
 And to update remote repo with that if we do `git push origin tag_name` then it will show message `tag already exist` and will not update that with latest commit id.
 So, to update there are two ways - one we delete the tag from remote repo and then push the tag again, second we psu the tag forcefully using `git psuh --force origin tag_name`.
 - When we have tags on remote repository then we have different versions of code associated with those tags, and we can and download see those different versions.
+- When we create tag usinng github interface then that tag will be light-weight tag not the annotated tag.
+- On github under `tag` and `release` sections we have same tags.
+But when we release a tag with release notes that we can see in `release` section with release note.
+In release note we can add the `pull request` and `issues` those are related to that release.
+And also we can add specific description about the release.
+We can edit the release note after that has been released.
+We can also choose that our release is production ready or not.
+- If we delete a release that will not delete the associated tag and commit.
+That only delete the release.
+- We can create a new release from `release` tab with a new or already created tag.
+If we want to create with a new tag then we can choose the commit id that we want to release.
 ## Stashing
 -  `git stash` - to save the last changes and it will not be shown in `git status` command as uncommited change though the change is neither commited nor stagged.
 And file will be same as before making the changes.
 After using `git stash` command if we make changes to other(or same) file and commit those changes then the saved changes will not be reflected on that commit.
 This command is helpful if we want to commit a new change before a already done change.
 -  `git stash list` - to show all the stash.